Donald Trump Sets The Stage For War On Women’s Rights

 Such a decision is increasing in likelihood in a world where the Supreme Court is made of a conservative majority.
 In fact many states have already put into place a number of laws restricting abortion, which could make it to the Supreme Court in the future.
 If upheld, these laws could effectively overturn abortion rights in many states or across the nation as a whole.

-With issues like immigration and trade already causing significant backlash from United States citizens, the prospect of overturning a law as controversial as Roe v.
-Wade will only further divide opponents of the Trump administration from Republicans.
+With issues like immigration and trade already causing significant backlash from U.S. citizens, the prospect of overturning a law as controversial as the right to an abortion will only further divide opponents of the Trump administration from Republicans.

-In the past Donald Trump has spoken vehemently against abortion and even indicated that women who have abortion procedures should face criminal charges.
+In the past, Donald Trump has spoken vehemently against abortion and even indicated that women who have abortion procedures should face criminal charges.
 In an interview with Chris Matthews during his presidential campaign, Donald Trump, when asked if women should be punished in the legal system for having abortion, definitively answered in the affirmative.

 “The answer is that there has to be some form of punishment.”

-After officially being nominated to Republican candidacy, Trump went on to elaborate his plans to have Roe v.
+After officially being nominated to the Republican candidacy, Trump went on to elaborate his plans to have Roe v.
 Wade overturned in the United States during a presidential debate with Democratic opponent Hillary Clinton.
-When asked specifically about the prospect of Roe v.
-Wade being overturned, Trump was clear.
+When asked specifically about the prospect the 1973 decision being overturned, Trump was clear.

 “That’ll happen automatically, in my opinion, because I am putting pro-life justices on the court… I am pro-life, and I will be appointing pro-life judges…”